-In a sense, the Tax Treaty changes very little other than to provide clarity and reassurance while also, according to a Gibraltar Government press release, hoping to end "the irritating myth that Gibraltar is anything other than entirely cooperative when it comes to the exchange of tax information". *
+In a sense, the Tax Treaty changes very little other than to provide clarity and reassurance, and end “the irritating myth that Gibraltar is anything other than entirely cooperative when it comes to the exchange of tax information”. *

 There are other important components to the Treaty.
 For example, it includes landmark recognition from Spain regarding the existence of registered Gibraltarians and the Gibraltarian Status Act which determines the details necessary for citizens to be able to register and describe themselves as “Gibraltarians”.